 NATIONAL CRAFT JERKY DAY

-For many, jerky is a tradition, the meat regaling a story of family, dedication, love, and, simply put, hunger.
-Flavors created from recipes passed down through generations, from hunters, farmers, families and old friends, all dashing spices and burning a slew of woods to unshackle the natural flavors locked in the dried meat.
-Quality meat and small batch production beget creative and unique, original recipes often influenced by regional fare and flair.
-For the casual jerky fan, the magnitude of flavor you experience today will leave an indelible impression on your taste buds and will alter your jerky preferences forever.
+For many, jerky is a tradition.
+The meat regales a story of family, dedication, love.
+And, simply put, hunger.
+Flavors created from recipes passed down through generations, from hunters, farmers, families and old friends, while dashing spices and burning a slew of woods to unshackle the natural flavors locked in the dried meat.
+Quality meat and small batch production beget unique, original recipes often influenced by regional fare and flair.
+For the casual jerky fan, the magnitude of flavor you experience today will leave an indelible impression on your taste buds.
+It will alter your jerky preferences forever.
 For all those artisans

 passionate enough to take their traditions beyond family and friends, National Craft Jerky Day honors you and your dedication to the craft.

-On November 27, and on all days, let us sink our ravenous teeth into the delicacy that is jerky, whether beef, pork, venison, bird or buffalo.
-On National Craft Jerky Day – a day started by one for the notoriety of all craft innovators – delve into the meat manifestations of the modern jerky era, never to look back.
-A day for the collaboration of craft, to shine the spotlight on flavor, on spice, on sweet, on smoky, on tender, on delectable jerky and the dedicated artisans who afford us such a pleasure.
+On November 27th, let us sink our ravenous teeth into the delicacy that is jerky.
+Savor the beef, pork, venison, bird, or buffalo.
+Delve into the meat manifestations of the modern jerky era, never to look back.
+Shine the spotlight on flavor, spice, sweet, smoky, tender, on delectable jerky.
+And recognize the dedicated artisans who afford us such a pleasure.
 Use #NationalCraftJerkyDay to share on social media.